 Additionally, effective January 1, 2014, we paid an aggregate of \$170,000 to purchase the 5% minority ownership interests held by third-party members in two LLCs in which we previously held noncontrolling, 95% majority ownership interests (Palmdale Medical Properties and Sparks Medical Properties).
 As a result of these minority ownership purchases, we now own 100% of each of these LLCs.
-Pursuant to current accounting standards, during the first quarter of 2014, we were required to record each property's assets and liabilities at their fair values which resulted in the recording of a \$316,000 non-cash gain representing the difference between the fair values and the equity method carrying value of each investment.
+Pursuant to current accounting standards, during the first quarter of 2014, we were required to record each property's assets and liabilities at their fair values which resulted in the recording of a \$316,000 non-cash gain, which is included in our Condensed Consolidated Statement of Income for the six months ended June 30, 2014, representing the difference between the fair values and the equity method carrying value of each investment.
 The calculated fair value, utilizing the income capitalization approach, is based upon the basis of capitalization of the net estimated earnings expectancy of the property, assuming continued use similar to the existing use of the acquired property.
 The property's continued cash flow analysis were also utilized in estimating the fair value of the property, whereby cash flows from the various tenants are calculated based upon lease commencement and termination dates.

 We began accounting for each property on a consolidated basis effective January 1, 2014.
-The aggregate fair values of these MOBs was allocated net tangible property (\$19.5 million), identified intangible assets (\$2.8 million), and long term debt (\$10.7 million).
-Substantially all of the intangible assets include the value of the in-place leases at these MOBs at the time of acquisition which will be amortized over the combined average remaining lease term of approximately 5.3 years.
-Other than the increased depreciation and amortization expense resulting from the amortization of the intangible assets recorded in connection with these transactions, there was no material impact on our net income as a result of the consolidation of these LLCs.
+The aggregate fair values of these MOBs was allocated to net tangible property (\$19.5 million), identified intangible assets (\$2.8 million), and long term debt (\$10.7 million).
+Substantially all of the intangible assets include the value of the in-place leases at these MOBs at the time of acquisition which will be amortized over the combined average remaining lease term of approximately 5.3 years at the time of acquisition.
+Other than the increased depreciation and amortization expense resulting from the amortization of the intangible assets recorded in connection with these transactions, there was no material impact on our net income as a result of the consolidation of these LLCs